redhat-developer/openshift-vsts/docs/getting-started.md

 _**Note:** It is possible to use variables defined in the agent.
 For example, to reference a variable MY_VAR defined in the pipeline configuration, you can use ${MY_VAR} as the property value._

+<a id="how-the-cache-works"></a>
+## How the cache works in OpenShift VSTS extension

+OpenShift VSTS extension supports oc executable caching based by its version to avoid downloading the same bundle over and over when executing different pipelines.
+The cache is only enabled when the version is clearly specified in the task (e.g 4.1, 3.1.28..).
+If the version will be defined as an URL or left blank (when wanting to use the latest oc version available) the extension will try to download the oc version requested without checking the cache.
+The oc executable will be cached inside the `_work/_tool/oc` folder.

 <a id="yaml-configuration"></a>
 ## YAML configuration